-The theme of the 15th National Rural Health Conference is:
+The 15th National Rural Health Conference theme is:

 "We know that poorer access to services contributes to poorer health outcomes for rural and remote Australians.
 As country people we are, are on average, older, sicker and poorer than our city cousins.
 In a land as wealthy as ours, that is just not good enough.
 We have to do better."

 NRHA Media Release, 12 September 2017

 Rural Australia is comprised of a wide range of wonderful places in which to live and work.
 It is home to one third of Australia’s population.
 The rural and remote health sector has a proud record of practical, multidisciplinary responses to the challenges of providing care to a population scattered across vast geographical distances.